HeliumProject/Engine/README.md

 Helium aspires to be a fully-featured open-source game engine:
 * Permissively licensed (BSD-style)
-* Designed to scale to large-scale game development
+* Designed to scale to desktop, console, and mobile
-* Portable to different architectures, including game consoles, smartphones, and tablets
-* Use familiar industry-standard DCC user interface and usability design
+* Utilize familiar industry-standard DCC user interface and usability design
 * Import content using production proven interchange formats (like FBX)

 # Building #